 And the flavor is unreal!

 Want a slice?

 As for muffins versus bread, apparently people have preferences, or at least my family does.
 My son prefers a slice of zucchini bread, my husband prefers muffins any day, and I like them both!

-A family recipe that yields a gluten free zucchini bread that is moist, soft and fluffy, not too sweet and a fan favorite.
+An easy family recipe for the best gluten-free zucchini bread!
+It's moist, soft and fluffy, not too sweet and has the best flavor.
 Recipe makes two loaves (8x4 pan), OR 1 loaf and 12 muffins, OR 18-24 muffins, depending on how big you make them.
 See what you like best!

 Preheat oven to 350 degrees and depending on whether you're making muffins, loaf bread or both, grease and flour the loaf pan(s) and/ or line the muffin pan with muffin liners.
 Makes 2 8x4 loaves, or 1 10 inch loaf pan + 1 mini loaf pan, or 18-24 muffins.

 In a bowl, beat the eggs until frothy

 Add and beat in sugar, oil and vanilla until the mixture is thick and lemon-colored